-Pursuant to the Underwriting Agreement, the Company purchased 2,000,000 Shares from the Underwriters at a price per share equal to the price being paid by the Underwriters to the Selling Shareholder, resulting in an aggregate purchase price of approximately \$60.3 million (the "Share Repurchase").
+During the year ended December 31, 2017, Cinven sold a total of 4,600,000 shares of the Company's common stock as part of a secondary offering.
+The Company did not sell any shares in the offering and did not receive any proceeds from the offering.
+In connection with the secondary offering, the Company purchased 2,000,000 Shares from the underwriters at a price per share equal to the price being paid by the underwriters to Cinven, resulting in an aggregate purchase price of approximately \$60.3 million.

-In connection with the filing of the registration statement and the consummation of the transactions described above, we incurred and paid an aggregate of approximately \$0.8 million of expenses, including legal and accounting fees.
+In connection with the filing of the registration statement and the consummation of the transactions described above, we paid an aggregate of approximately \$0.8 million of expenses in 2017, including legal and accounting fees, as required by the Registration Rights Agreement.